 Ever since I read Mere Christianity in college as a new believer I have been a lifelong admirer of CS Lewis.
 He may be better known for his children series of books, The Chronicles of Narnia.
-He wrote other fiction, including a trilogy of science fiction novels, but Lewis more than just a write of fiction.
+He wrote other fiction, including a trilogy of science fiction novels, but Lewis more than just a writer of fiction.

 His autobiographical book, Surprised by Joy, is a literary cornucopia of allegorical references to the classics.
 Ancient Greek, Roman, Celtic and Germanic writings were the universe in which his mind operated and found meaning.
 He was intimately familiar with the myths found in these writings.

 While Lewis is known for being a Christian apologist in addition to being a writer of children’s fiction, he was first and foremost a scholar of classic literature.
 He was a lifelong professor of English Literature with tenures at Oxford University (Magdalen College, 1925–1954) and Cambridge University (Magdalene College, 1954–1963).
 His books include a highly regarded and well-used critique of Paradise Lost and a textbook on Sixteenth Century English literature.

 To say that Lewis was a prodigious writer and thinker is to understate the fact.
 He wrote over 30 books of varying types in addition to his “fulltime job” as a distinguished university professor and sought-after speaker.

 Given the legacy of thought and writing that Lewis generated, one might suppose that Lewis had no time for the more mundane matters of life.
 One might suppose that his ego was as prodigious as his works.
 One might be wrong about such suppositions.